• EN

 SBT Net Zero

-In parallel to reductions aligned with science, SBT is developing an international definition and framework for “net zero emissions” companies, in line with the 1.5°C scenario.
-The expected recommendations will be a key milestone in future corporate climate action.
+In parallel to reductions aligned with science, SBT has developed an international definition and framework for “net zero emissions” companies, in line with the 1.5°C scenario.
+The recommendations are key in corporate climate action.

 Indeed, the corporate climate strategies communicated these days vary greatly in terms of methodology and semantics (“carbon neutrality”, “zero impact”, etc.).
 From a methodological point of view, different types of strategies can be distinguished:

-SBT will clarify the framework and ensure that companies’ zero-emission targets are translated into actions consistent with achieving a zero-emission world by 2050.
+SBT clarifies the framework and ensure that companies’ zero-emission targets are translated into actions consistent with achieving a zero-emission world by 2050 by:

 For more information, watch out for the next article “Net zero emissions – Beyond emissions reduction“.